ropensci/software-review/README.md

     colleagues and collaborators** through the review process.
 Our community is friendly and filled with supportive members expert in R development and many other areas of science and scientific computing.
+-   To volunteer to be one of our reviewers, please e-mail us at info@ropensci.org
+-   or contact us on Twitter at [@rOpenSci](https://twitter.com/rOpenSci).

 # <a href="#how-submit" name="how-submit"></a>How to submit your package for review